dxdez/ood-dxdez/content/resources/golang.md

 [Go 101](https://go101.org/ "Go 101") - an up-to-date knowledge base for Go programming self learning

+[Sample House Hunting Application in GO](https://www.willem.dev/articles/example-web-application-project/ "Sample House Hunting Application in GO"] - A documented example project in GO using as much of the standard library as possible

 ------

 Additional projects to look at for contribution and study: